44th Academy Awards

 The 44th Academy Awards were presented April 10, 1972, at the Dorothy Chandler Pavilion in Los Angeles.
 The ceremonies were presided over by Helen Hayes, Alan King, Sammy Davis Jr., and Jack Lemmon.
-One of the highlights of the evening was the appearance of Betty Grable who made one of her last public appearances.
-She appeared along with one of her leading men from the 1940s, singer Dick Haymes, to present the musical scoring awards.
-Grable died the following year.
-This was the first time in the history of the Awards in which the nominees were shown on superimposed pictures while being announced.
+One of the highlights of the evening was one of the last public appearances of Betty Grable, who died the following year.
+She appeared alongside one of her leading men from the 1940s, singer Dick Haymes, to present the musical scoring awards.
+This was the first time in Awards history that the nominees were shown in superimposed pictures while being announced.
+Around seventy-five million viewers watched the ceremony.